Calgary Divorce Lawyers

 Meet Beryl McNeill, Your Calgary Divorce Lawyer

-Beryl McNeill, a registered Collaborative Law practioner in Calgary, settles divorces through a cooperative approach.
+Beryl McNeill, a registered Collaborative Law practitioner in Calgary, settles divorces through a cooperative approach.
 Throughout her career, she’s seen the costs of adversarial negotiations, both financial and emotional.
 Through a cooperative approach, she offers her clients a more efficient model that preserves personal and monetary assets during a divorce.
+She emphasizes open communication and tailored settlements.

 Our Divorce Services: